 - Camera Obscura in Edinburgh Brings Out the Kid in You

 - Experience the Underground Preservation of Mary King’s Close

 - Escape Edinburgh: The Most Fun Activity in Edinburgh’s New Town

 - Finding the Best Ghost Tours in Edinburgh

 - 9 Free Attractions to Visit in Edinburgh

 - 10 Activities for The Perfect Day Trip from Edinburgh

-Disclaimer: Laura and I were given complimentary tickets to the Harry Potter Bistro Bus Tour on behalf of Red Bus Bistro.
+Disclaimer: I was given a complimentary ticket to the Harry Potter Bistro Bus Tour on behalf of Red Bus Bistro.
 As always, all views and opinions are my own.
 Please note that this tour is Harry Potter themed only, not an official Harry Potter tour, and no Harry Potter merchandise is sold on the tour.